a-chris/new.achris.me/src/index.md

 layout: intro
 ---

-Hi everyone!
-I'm Christian, a 26-year-old software developer from Italy.
-I'm very curious and passionate about everything related to computers and technology.
-I love staying up to date and explore new technologies in order to build a skillset that allows me to solve any type of problem.
+I'm a passionate software developer, I enjoy staying up-to-date with technology and explore new ways to solve problems.
+During my years of experience I had the opportunity work on every aspect of software development: monolith and microservices, data-intensive applications, millions of background jobs and CI/CD solutions.

-I believe that by sharing our experiences, we can all move faster and achieve greater success in both our personal and professional lives.
-That's why I'm the one who writes the project documentation, even if nobody has asked for it.
-In my opinion, even a small hint can save a collegue hours of struggling.
-Sometimes I write blog posts when I feel I have something worth sharing.
+My reliability makes me a point of reference for both teams and business as I am capable of collaborating with others but also solving problems independently.

-One of my biggest interests is automating boring stuff as I believe that we created computers to make our lives easier, not the other way around.
+I believe that technology is meant to make people's lives easier, and as developers, it's our responsibility to achieve this goal.

-I'm available for collaborations and small projects.
-Feel free to reach out to me on Mastodon or Twitter.
+I'm available for small projects and collaboration, don't esitate to reach to me.

 ### My Journey
 <%= render 'timeline', timeline: site.metadata.timeline %>